 Small dog breeds have become much more popular within recent years.
-Cavalier King Charles Spaniels, Pomeranians and, of course, Chihuahuas are the focus of a lot of social media accounts and can be perfect companions for a lot of people!
-See what the most popular small dog breeds in the UK are and learn a bit about them!
+Cavalier King Charles Spaniels, Pomeranians, French Bulldogs and of course, Chihuahuas, are the focus of a lot of social media accounts and can be perfect companions for a lot of people!
+Find out what the most popular small dog breeds in the UK are and learn a bit about them here.

 A lot of pet food manufacturers produce diets designed for smaller breeds.
 James Wellbeloved makes specific diets for small breed dogs .
 These foods come in all four protein variants (duck, fish, lamb and turkey) and are available in grain-free as well.
 This food has a higher energy density to meet their needs and is a smaller kibble to ensure it is manageable for even the smallest of mouths!

 As a rule, it is thought that smaller dogs require less exercise, however each animal is different, so the activity levels of each dog aren’t necessarily breed-dependent.
 Jack Russell Terriers were originally bred to help with hunting and so can be very bouncy, high energy dogs that require a lot of exercise and mental stimulation.
 Brachycephalic breeds, such as French Bulldogs and Pugs, are characterised by their short flat noses.
 Due to this, these breeds should avoid strenuous exercise.